 Last month, at the ceremony Meg and I attended to mark the opening of the new school, a lady approached me, and asked if I remembered her husband, the surfer.
 “Omer” I replied – “of course I do!”
 She handed me her phone with an excited Omer on the line – who exclaimed, “Allan, I don’t know what your plans are for tomorrow night, but cancel them.
 We’re going surfing!”
 I was a little worried.
 Surfing at night within rocket reach of Gaza didn’t seem like such a healthy option.
 How would I explain this adventure to Meg, already set on going midnight potato harvesting on Kibbutz Ruchama?

 At 8:45 the following evening, Omer collected me.
-In the back of his SUV were surfboards, board shorts, rash guards, towels and a big cooler of food prepared by his wife – only in Israel.
+In the back of his SUV were surfboards, the best kayak gps, board shorts, rash guards, towels and a big cooler of food prepared by his wife – only in Israel.
 During the half hour drive, Omer’s phone rang incessantly – “Nu, where are you?” his friends demanded, “Is Allan with you?”
 Apparently, I was more of a celebrity than I warrant.
 On arriving, I was amazed to see five, powerful, stadium, floodlights mounted along the sea wall bordering the marina.
 They lit up an area the size of a football field – the surfing beach of Ashdod.

 Apparently, the local Ashdod Surfing Association had been petitioning the City Council to install the lights for a few years.
 Night surfing is far less harmful to your skin, but the real benefit is providing a healthy, recreational outlet for local teens.
 This is the ONLY floodlit, surfing beach in the world that I know of.
 Proximity to Gaza notwithstanding, it makes a lot of sense, given Israel’s sweltering summers and inviting sea temperatures.